9 Styles of Windows

 A wide variety of window styles and finishes are available.
 So choosing the right window option will depend on your personal preference, the style of your home, the purpose or function of the window, and your budget.
 Here are the main types you can choose from:

-Featured in a wide variety of home designs, casement windows feature one window that opens from the side using a crank handle.
+Included in a range of home designs, casement windows feature one window that opens from the side using a crank handle.
 Casement windows offer great ventilation and tight seals for improved energy efficiency and comfort.
 They’re typically taller than they are wide, and because they swing out, they may not be well-suited to busy pedestrian traffic areas such as decks or front porches.

 Awning windows are hinged from the top and open outward from the bottom.
-They generally have less air leakage because the sash closes by pressing against the frame.
+They generally have a good air leakage rating because the sash closes by pressing against the frame.

 Because of this design, awning windows shed water away from the window opening.
 They are a good choice for windows that are wider than they are tall.